Directores de Música y Compositores

 People who learn the same music theories write different songs, so do robots.
 Robots are rarely likely to replace human beings in the field of composition.

-dice Natalie (Bajo)
+Natalie (Bajo) 4 years ago

 Music would be awful of it was automated.
 Music requires feelings to be any good.

-dice Joel (Sin posibilidad)
+Joel (Sin posibilidad) 5 years ago

 Music, or the act of composing music, has no formula of equation to it.
 Music is the expression of one's emotions, often called the outburst of the soul.
 A robot or machine is literally incapable of having emotions or a soul, therefore a robot will never be able to replace a human composer.